NikunjKunduru/NikunjKunduru/README.md

 - A Info.
 Sec. & Networks enthusiast.
 - A Computer Science and Engineering Undergrad.
-- Working on Open-Source project based on Network security.
+- Working on Open-Source project based on Network Sec.
-- Learning new stuff to improve my fornt-end development skills.
+- Constantly learning new stuff to improve my skills.
 - Better an "oops!" than a "what if?".<br /><br />